jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 switched to FAL related images.
 Please execute Update script in Extensionmanager for maps2 to migrate your old images.

+We have moved all JavaScript Code from page.includeJSFooter to page.includeJSFooterlibs, so now you have better options to override or append your custom JavaScript in TypoScript.

 Update to Version 3.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^